Connect Google

 Permissions · keep all boxes checked

 In SwarmMarshal open Settings → Accounts & Channels → Google.
 Paste the Client ID and Client secret from the Google Cloud dialog, then click Connect Google account.
-Your browser will open Google's sign-in page — because your project is in testing mode you'll see a "Google hasn't verified this app" warning.
-Click Advanced then Go to SwarmMarshal (unsafe), approve the requested permissions, and you'll be returned to SwarmMarshal with the account linked.
+Your browser will open Google's sign-in page — because your project is private and unverified, you'll see a Google hasn't verified this app warning.
+Click Advanced, then click Go to SwarmMarshal Personal (unsafe).

 Step 6